Starsume/emp/README.md

 # emp
-EMP is the package manager for ecter
+EMP is the official package manager for ecter.

+##Installation